evarga/comments-aggregator/README.md

 The [article](https://httptoolkit.com/blog/cors-proxies/) about CORS proxying is helpful to understand the overall architecture of this application.
 It also drives attention to many security concerns that must be addressed when using such a technique.
 This application uses an internal CORS server listening at port 8080.
-The server has a dedicated endpoint `/b92` to proxy requests toward the B92 site.
-Due to modular design, it is easy to add more endpoints for other sites.
+The server has a dedicated endpoint `/api/forward` to proxy GET requests toward any site passed inside the `url` query parameter.
 For each site, you also need a separate module that implements the web scraping logic and extracts comments (see the [b92-comments-extractor.js](src/b92-comments-extractor.js) file).

 ## Web Scraping